A

 Saxon embroidery see English Work.

-sclavyn late 13th century to 15th century pilgrim's mantle
+sclavyn late 13th century to 15th century pilgrim's

 sclavine see sclavin